Bruce Anderson (publisher)

-Bruce Anderson is the publisher and editor of the Northern California weekly newspaper, Anderson Valley Advertiser (AVA), which he purchased in 1984 for a sum of $20,000.
+Bruce Anderson is the publisher and editor of the Northern California newspaper, Anderson Valley Advertiser (AVA), which he purchased in 1984 for a sum of $20,000.
 The New York Times described the AVA as "the country's most idiosyncratic and contentious weeklies."
 Anderson is known for publishing some of the most interesting, well-researched journalism in Northern California.

 Anderson received a baseball athletic scholarship to attend California Polytechnic State University in San Luis Obispo, but later transferred to San Francisco State where he earned a B.A. in English.
 Prior to purchasing the Anderson Valley Advertiser, Anderson served in the Marines, Peace Corps, and ran a home for juvenile delinquents.
 Anderson was a foster parent to American serial killer David Mason who was executed in San Quentin State Prison's gas chamber in 1993.

-Anderson has been in jail numerous times, most notably for allegedly withholding evidence in the Bear Lincoln murder trialand for punching a superintendent at a school board meeting.
+Anderson has been in jail numerous times, most notably for allegedly withholding evidence in the Bear Lincoln murder trial and for punching a superintendent at a school board meeting.

 Anderson is married to Ling More, who he met in Borneo during his time in the Peace Corps.
 His son, Zack Anderson, is the co-writer of the films Pig Hunt and Windows on the World.
 Anderson is uncle to activist and American writer, Robert Mailer Anderson.

+In 2022, Bruce Anderson received a Reginald Lockett Lifetime Achievement Award from PEN Oakland.

+Anderson is in poor health and has scaled back his involvement with the Anderson Valley Advertiser no longer publishing a physical newspaper and outsourcing most work to freelancers.